RosieMina/Kickstrarter-excel/README.md

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?
+Looking at more fields like more time
+Looking at this you can only see plays in the theater category but if yoiu want musicals this is beyond scope is limited to plays not beyond that unless you create new data

 - What are some other possible tables and/or graphs that we could create?